2020 Ultimate Guide to Blended Learning

 Benefits of Self-Directed Blended Learning

-- Students get to choose how and what they learn.
-From any environment, working collaboratively or independently and using devices/resources best suited to them
+- Students get to choose how and what they learn

-- There are no module evaluations or assessments with self-directed blended learning.
-Learning for enjoyment and interest develops a different experience to learning for the pressure of critical evaluations.
+- There are no module evaluations or assessments with self-directed blended learning

-- Teachers can prioritise their time to student’s who need more support
+- Teachers can prioritise their time towards students who need more support

 Challenges of Self-Directed Blended Learning